You are here: Home > Computer Technology News > Juicy Rumors About AMD's Massive Epyc Genoa Zen 4 CPUs Leak

 1

-Titan A400 - Single AMD EPYC Milan 7003 Series - Scientific Research Workstation PC up to 64 cores Titan A400 - Single AMD EPYC Milan 7003 Series - Scientific Research Workstation PC up to 64 cores
+Titan A400 - AMD EPYC Milan up to 64 Cores 7003 Series CPU - Scientific Research Workstation PC Titan A400 - AMD EPYC Milan up to 64 Cores 7003 Series CPU - Scientific Research Workstation PC

 Experience the evolution of CPU performance with the Titan A400.
 Leveraging the state-of-the-art EPYC Milan technology from AMD, this rack-mountable workstation provides a single-socket solution that redefines the limits of cores and threads.
 If your work demands a powerful, energy-efficient workstation at an attractive price, the A400 stands ready to deliver.